Robots.txt - General information

 Prevent all the files from indexation except a single one.

 There is also the Allow: directive.
-This is not recognized, however, by all the crawlers and might get ignored by a number of them.
+However, it is not recognized by all the crawlers and might be ignored by a number of them.
 Currently, it’s supported by Bing and Google.
-The following rule example of how to allow only one file from a specific folder should be used at your own risk:
+The following example of the rule to allow only one file from a specific folder can be used at your own risk:

 Instead, you can move all the files to a certain subdirectory and prevent its indexation except for one file that you allow to be indexed: